HTTP-RPC/Kilo/README.md

 ```

 ### Exceptions
-If an exception is thrown during execution of a method and the response has not yet been committed, the exception message will be returned as plain text in the response body.
+If an exception is thrown by a service method, an HTTP 500 response will be returned.
+If the response has not yet been committed, the exception message will be returned as plain text in the response body.
 This allows a service to provide the caller with insight into the cause of the failure.
 For example:

 ```java
 @RequestMethod("GET")